-- Artificial Turf
+- Artificial Turf Surface

 - batting cages

 - new dugouts

 - proper fencing

 - Scoreboard

 - Backstop and perimeter fence

 - Flagpole

 - Slats

 - Spectator seating

 - Foul pole (30 ft)

+- Water fountain

+- Shade structures (for spectators, teams and classes)

+- Seating area to be ADA compliant

+- Outdoor (Mounted) Sound System

-- water fountain - shade structures (for spectators, teams and classes) - -PE21- Badminton, Volleyball, Men's and Women's Basketball.
+-PE21- Badminton, Volleyball, Men's and Women's Basketball.

-There needs to be a plan to build a new modern gymnasium
+There needs to be a plan to build a new modern gymnasium facility.

-facility.
 The current gymnasium is inadequate for the needs for athletics, physical education and DASB.
 Plans should include an actual entrance/lobby area as well bleachers on both sides.
 Also team locker rooms, office spaces, classrooms, video rooms, and a proper conference room could be created within the building.
 A student-athlete resources room and tutoring center should be included.
-Neighbor schools Canada and San Jose City Colleges are building new gymnasiums.
-This could impact recruiting and
+Neighbor schools Canada College and San Jose City Colleges are building new gymnasiums.
+This could impact recruiting and enrollment.